Touch of Patna Sahib battle in Asansol as Prasad set to campaign against Sinha | Politics

 - India

-The electoral battle between Ravi Shankar Prasad and Shatrughan Sinha in Patna Sahib was one of the more talked about contests in the 2019 poll, and it is deja vu all over as the BJP is now banking on the former Union minister to bolster its fight in Asansol bypoll against Sinha, now a Trinamool Congress candidate.
+The electoral battle between Ravi Shankar Prasad and Shatrughan Sinha in Patna Sahib was one of the more talked about contests in the 2019 poll, and now the BJP is banking on the former Union minister, who had trumped the actor-politician on on their common home turf, to bolster its fight in the Asansol Lok Sabha bypoll, which the latter is contesting as a TMC candidate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)